Probing the anomalous tqgamma couplings in photon-proton collisions: Introduction

 \section{Introduction}

 The Standard Model (SM) is an excellent theory that defines subatomic particles and their fundamental interactions together.
-As a result of the discovery of all the foreseen particles by the SM including Higgs boson, it has been proved to be a correct and powerful theory for particle physics\cite{hh,hh1}.
-However, it can be considered as an effective model of an extended theory owing to some of its important deficiencies.
-In this context, various extended theories which are called beyond the Standard Model (BSM) such as Supersymmetry, Extra Dimensions, Little Higgs, model standard model effective lagrangian theory(SMEFT) etc. have been proposed.
-Top quark interactions play a key role and provide very unique exploration opportunities to extended theories due to their huge mass nearly the same amount with the electroweak scale, for the examination of these theories.\cite{1}
+As a result of the discovery of all the foreseen particles by the SM including Higgs boson, it has been proved to be a correct and powerful theory for particle physics \cite{hh,hh1}.
+However, it can be considered as an effective model of an extended theory owing to some of its serious deficiencies.
+In this context, various extended theories which are called beyond the Standard Model (BSM) such as Supersymmetry, Extra Dimensions, Little Higgs and the Standard Model Effective Field Theory (SMEFT) etc. have been proposed.
+Top quark interactions play a key role and provide very unique exploration opportunities to extended theories due to their huge mass nearly the same amount with the electroweak scale, for the examination of these theories \cite{1}.
+A salient feature of the usual top quark sector is that the Flavor Changing Neutral Current (FCNC) transitions are exceedingly weak as a result of the Glashow-Iliopoulos-Maiani (GIM) mechanism.
+According to the GIM mechanism, these interactions are prohibited at tree-level and are immensely repressed at the loop-level.
+The whole of these transitions in the SM are quite beneath the detectable level by experiment, e.g. anticipated branching ratio for decays of $t\rightarrow q\gamma$ $\textit{(q=u,c)}$ are about $10^{-14}$ \cite{2,3}.
+However, in the BSM theories, the GIM mechanism commonly aren't effective as much as in the SM.
+Therefore FCNC effects are at a measurable level at the high energy particle colliders.
+Investigation of these unusual decay channels of the top quark would be an evidence of extended theories \cite{4,5,6,7,8,9,10,11,12}.